auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Sapiens begins at the big bang and fast forwards through time to about 2.5 million years ago where it traces homo erectus and the many cousin-species of homo sapiens.
 What is so impactful to me about this book is how it breaks down the long held hubris of humankind. **"They [humans] were insignificant animals, whose ecological impact was less than that of fireflies or jellyfish."** With homo sapiens appearing just 0.2 million years ago, we likely held a niche spot in the ecosystem similar to the woodpecker.
 Just like the woodpecker evolved to eat grubs by hammering through dense bark, we might have evolved to eat bone marrow.
 When an apex predator such as a tiger killed a giraffe, early humans watched as the tiger and pride ate most of the giraffe.
 Then the hyenas came to eat the remaining parts.
 Finally, early humans, after looking all around for predators, slunk towards the carcass to eat any remaining tissue and use stone tools to break bones and eat the marrow.
 That was our niche.

 However, for 2 million years from homo erectus to homo sapiens, our brains just kept growing.
 We are still unsure as the reason why.
 With the domestication of fire, humans could scare away beasts, keep themselves warm, cook food, and control their environment.
 Of course, cooking food allowed our bodies to absorb nutrients better.
 This hints at what was to come, humans getting more resources from the same amount of food or land compared to other species.
 One human could easily burn down a forest in a matter of 20 minutes.
-How did humans control themselves not to destroy everything?
 Humans learned to do controlled burning which allowed them to pick through charred meat and other foods in the aftermath of a fire.
 Our species co-evolved with the use of fire.

 Harari divides the history of Sapiens into 4 parts: